 Sponsorship with no end date placed a lot of pressure on sponsors of adults in contrast with sponsors of orphans, who can see when the projected graduation date will be of the child they sponsor.
 It also wasn’t as effective at empowering widows toward independence and self-sufficiency as this highly structured, goal-oriented Legacy Program will be.

-The budget needed to facilitate The Legacy Program is already covered by Sponsorship fees!
-The sponsor’s financial giving also covers medical care and regular, nutritious meals throughout the 4-year program.
+The Legacy Program will also cover medical care and regular, nutritious meals throughout the 4-year program.
 When you support a widow, widower, or caregiver… you make Legacy a possibility in more ways than one.

 At the end of the program, these women and men will attend a ROWAN graduation ceremony where they will be presented with their program certificate and get to celebrate all of their hard work and development.
 We will celebrate them as a community: our newest ROWAN Alumni adult members!